 ISOLATE CPRS FROM VISTA MUMPS FOR SELECT PATIENT DATA ENTRY FUNCTIONS (BASE PERIOD)

 The Contractor shall migrate the functional domains of CPRS activity including Patient Vitals Data Entry, Patient Allergy Data Entry and Patient Problem Data Entry from VistA into distinct Veteran Integrated Care Services (VICS) as annotated by PWS 5.2.1.1 – 5.2.1.3.
-The Contractor’s solution shall replace the CPRS Remote Procedure Call (RPC) interface with a service emulation layer which provides compatibility with web-friendly interfaces for new clients.
+The Contractor’s solution shall replace the CPRS Remote Procedure Call (RPC) interface and any dependent CPRS RPCs (such as the Virtual Patient Record (VPR) RPC) with a service emulation layer which provides compatibility with web-friendly interfaces for new clients.
 The Contractor’s solution shall also address issues that arise with a centralized service including location, time management, and synchronization.

 The Contractor shall identify all affected business processes functioning in RPCs for a Vitals, Allergy, and Problem VICS as the basis for designing and providing an adaptive maintenance solution for these VistA functions on an individual, unique basis.
 The Contractor shall provide all documentation associated with this lifecycle process consistent with PWS Sections 5.3 through 5.6.